 Administered by the Certified Financial Planner Board of Standards, Inc. (or CFP Board) the Certified Financial Planner (CFP) designation is the gold standard of the industry and demonstrates a financial planner’s commitment to education, professionalism, and client-centered planning.

 Candidates desiring to become a CFP professional must take extensive exams in the areas of financial planning, taxes, insurance, estate planning and retirement, as well as meet a range of requirements.

-To meet the designation’s education requirements, a CFP candidate must hold a bachelor’s degree or higher from an accredited university or college.
+There are several ways to meet the designation’s education coursework requirements.
+CFP candidates must hold a bachelor’s degree or higher from an accredited university or college.
 In addition, they must have completed specific coursework in financial planning, as outlined by the CFP Board.
 Outside of the capstone course, much of this requirement can be waived if the candidate holds another top professional designation like the CFA® or CPA, as well as an MBA.

 To maintain certification, a CFP must complete 30 hours of continuing education every two years in the body of knowledge pertaining to an area of financial planning.